Donghwan127/video-highlight-extraction/README.md

 This project aims to generate video highlight from given video and audio of Soccer game.
 Base model is from Action-spotting model following [Vanderplaetes and Dupont (2020)](https://arxiv.org/abs/2011.04258) and [its implementation](https://github.com/bastienvanderplaetse/SoccerNetMultimodalActionSpotting).

 Major adaptations are as follows.
-(1) This project handles **both actions spotting and generating video highlights** (2) It also **explores different fusion methods** including GMU, CMGA and transformer to effective process video and audion fusion.
+(1) This project handles **both actions spotting and generating video highlights** (2) It also **explores different fusion methods** including GMU, CMGA and transformer encoder to effective process video and audion fusion.

 #### Problem Definition
 ① Classify input chunks to events of interests from a soccer game